harttle/liquidjs/CONTRIBUTING.md

   - `git switch -c your_branch_name` (do this in your fork not the main repo)
   - `git add .`
-  - `git commit -m "feat: Adding my change"`
+  - `git commit -m "feat: adding my change"`
   - `git push`
   - Go to GitHub and find your fork, open a PR against the upstream from it